$0 Northwest Territories Foster Care Quick-Start Checklist

 What Cultural Safety Means in Practice

-The NWT foster care system uses the term "cultural safety" to describe an approach that goes beyond tolerance of Indigenous culture — it requires active support for a child's cultural identity.
-Under Standard 10.15 of the HSS foster care standards, non-Indigenous foster parents are required to:
+The NWT foster care system uses the term "cultural safety" to describe an approach that goes beyond tolerance of Indigenous culture and supports a child's cultural identity.
+Standard 10.15 is identified as the HSS Indigenous-engagement standard.
+In practice, non-Indigenous foster parents should:

 • Facilitate contact with the child's home community and extended family